 A system should check the state of multiple conditions before granting permissions to an object.
-Checking access on only one condition may not be adequate for solid security; requiring various checks for access can potentially prevent an attacker from launching a successful attack.
+Checking access controls on only one condition may not be adequate for solid information security; requiring various checks for access can potentially prevent an attacker from launching a successful attack.

 4. Utilize Just-In-Time Privileges

 User accounts may need to make one-off changes that require root access.
 The best way to grant these temporary privilege escalation is through single-use credentials generated at the blessing of a trusted superuser described in SLSA Common Requirements or from a password vault.